withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

   - Do not use *we*, *we'll*, *us*, *let's* etc. (You are not with the reader.)
   - **Never use I**.
 Astro docs is not about what you can do!

-✏️ It's OK to use exclamation points every now and then, but please try to do so only when emphasizing something that is truly exciting, surprising, or encouraging and reassuring.
+✏️ It's OK to use exclamation points every now and then, but please try to do so only when emphasizing something that is truly exciting, surprising, or to be encouraging and reassuring.
 If you are not sure, use a period instead.

   - Exclamation points can send "positive vibes" to the reader.
 But, if a reader is frustrated, confused, or in a serious state of mind, then exclamation points can seem insensitive or childish.
 Do not use too many.